groc-prog/nx-plugins/README.md

 ## 🐳 Usage with docker <a name="usage-with-docker"></a>
-This monorepo provides a `custom script for pruning files for docker` under tools/docker/prune_monorepo.py.
+This monorepo provides a `pruning script` for smaller image sizes under **tools/docker/prune_monorepo.py**.
 This allows for the final image to only contain the files which are actually needed for the application to work, which effectively minimizes the image size.

 > **Note**: When building the image, the `workspace root` must be passed as the `build context`.
 This is because we need to copy over the whole monorepo in order to prune and build it.

-Because this is a monorepo, we have to copy the whole workspace over into the docker environment so we can build the application and run it, which unnecessarily bloats the image with libraries and other applications.
-The solution: `Removing everything not needed for the application to work`.
+Because this is a monorepo, the whole workspace is needed so we can build a project and run it, which unnecessarily bloats the image with libraries and other applications.
+Using the **prune_monorepo.py** script, a `out` directory is generated which only contains the application and libraries needed for the build.
+A dockerfile making use of this script can be automatically generated by passing the `--includeDockerFile` flag to the generator when creating a new FastAPI or gRPC project.

-The script generates a `out` directory which only contains the application and libraries needed for the build.
-Then, with some more docker magic, the different environments for building the application (in this case a NodeJS environment for running NX and a Python for Poetry) are set up inside the docker container and your applications is ready to go.

 ## 📊 Dependency visualization
-The `nx-python` library uses `implicitDependencies` for [`docker builds`](#usage-with-docker), which means it also enables the graph provided by NX to visualize the dependencies between python services/libraries.
+The internal `nx-python` library uses `implicitDependencies` for [`docker builds`](#usage-with-docker), which means it also enables the graph provided by NX to visualize the dependencies between python projects.
 Just run the following code in the command line:

 ```bash
 nx graph